moorepants/dissertation/_sources/physicalparameters.txt

 ~~~~~~

 The centers of mass of the wheels were assumed to be at their geometrical
-centers which complies with the Whipple model.
+centers to comply with the Whipple model.
 This was also assumed for the
 flywheel in the gyro bike.

 .. _secRearFrameCoM: